awsdocs/aws-rust-developer-guide-v1/doc_source/lambda.md

 This approach uses the [Rustup](https://rustup.rs) toolchain to cross\-compile your app\.

 **Note**
 If you’re developing on a Mac, you must install the MUSL build tooling provided by [musl\-cross](https://github.com/FiloSottile/homebrew-musl-cross) and expose it as described in [this issue](https://github.com/awslabs/aws-sdk-rust/issues/186#issuecomment-898442351)\.
+On Linux, you will need to install `musl`, `musl-dev`, or `musl-tools` depending on your distribution\.

 1. Install the **x86\_64\-unknown\-linux\-musl** toolchain with **Rustup** by running: